dietercoopman/smart/README.md

 ![Tests](https://github.com/dietercoopman/smart/workflows/run-tests/badge.svg)
 ![Downloads](https://img.shields.io/packagist/dt/dietercoopman/smart.svg?style=flat-square)

-# This package makes it possible to create smart images
+# This package provides a blade component for easy image manipulation without extra coding

-This packages is very handy if you want to serve private hosted images ( images on a non public path).
-It is also very handy if you want to resize your images before sending them to the browser.
+This packages is very handy if you want to serve private hosted images ( images on a non public path) without the need to code your own logic.
+It is also very handy if you want to resize your images before sending them to the browser also without extra coding.

 So this package makes it possible to
-- **serve images** that are not public accessible without coding
+- **serve images** that are not public accessible **without coding **
 - **resize images** without coding
-- resizing public hosted images
+- resizing public hosted images **without coding**

 ## Blade component